Intimacy and Time: Reflections on Helping a Haiti Orphanage Go Solar

 We slept in plush beds, took hot showers, and departed for the airport at 6:30am the next day.

 The experience is very intense.
 For days, maybe weeks after a visit to Haiti, I think I will never go back.
 But, if the right project comes, I will meet you in Haiti, if you are willing to help.

-We are all deeply moved by these experiences.
+This is a great experience.
 We do not know how far our work will reach or how much good it will actually do.
 But, our hearts are in the right place.
 And, when we looked into the eyes of these people from so, so far away, I think we all asked ourselves how different we would be, if we faced a world each day with challenges around every corner.
-This is about the Children.
-This is about the future.
+This is about the Children and the future.
 This is about love.